|In Shell||2-3 Days||2-3 Weeks||-|

 Shelf Life of Chestnuts

 Chestnuts are not like other nuts.
 They qualify as nuts, but cannot be stored for an extended period of time like most nuts can.
 Even though they have just as much nutrition, fatty acids, good cholesterol, and proteins as other nuts, you can just stick these nuts in the pantry and forget them.
 The shelf life of chestnuts is just three to four days in the pantry, and two to three weeks in the refrigerator.
-Chestnuts cannot be stored in the freezer.
+Chestnuts should not be stored in the freezer.

 Chestnuts, unlike other nuts, tend to go rancid soon after purchase.
 Chestnuts contain forty percent water, which is why they can spoil in two ways.
 They can get moldy, or they can dry out completely, which makes them as hard as beans, and nearly impossible to chew.
 So, when purchasing chestnuts, you need to implement extra care to ensure that you are getting fresh pieces.